EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 obj.foo; // [1,2,3]
 ```

-The transpiler will notice that no value is associated to the ```foo``` member and assumes that the value will be foo as well (attempts to assign a value by the name of the attribute).
+The transpiler will notice that no value is associated to the `foo` member and assumes that the value will be foo as well (attempts to assign a value by the name of the attribute).

-Javascript transpilers are a big topic, but for the sake of readability, we won’t delve too much into the details.
-I have the habit of using [BabelJS](https://babeljs.io/) whenever I’m in doubt that the result of transpiling is the one that I expect, or I suspect an error in the result, or I am interested for any other reason about the actual result.
+JavaScript transpilers are a big topic, but for the sake of readability, we won’t delve too much into the details.
+I have the habit of using [Babel](https://babeljs.io/) whenever I’m in doubt that the result of transpiling is the one that I expect, or I suspect an error in the result, or I am interested for any other reason about the actual result.

 ### Polyfilling

 *“A polyfill, or polyfiller, is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
 Flattening the API landscape if you will.”* —Remy Sharp

-If we expect a functionality or value to be in the web browser or, more widely, in Javascript, but it is not existing yet, or is not sure to exist everywhere we intend to use it, then we define it.
-In general, if we expect something defined by the name of ```myCoolStuff```, then we can do polyfilling like this:
+If we expect a functionality or value to be in the web browser or, more widely, in JavaScript, but it is not existing yet, or is not sure to exist everywhere we intend to use it, then we define it.
+In general, if we expect something defined by the name of `myCoolStuff`, then we can do polyfilling like this:

 ```javascript
 if (!myCoolStuff) { //Here we assume that some variable called myCoolStuff exists and we check whether it's falsy